Are They Jerks or Narcissists? There's a Disturbing Difference

 Imagine the classic telenovela villain – always plotting, scheming, and manipulating.
 But in real life, emotional manipulation isn't always that obvious.
 A narcissist can play the victim, guilt-trip you, gaslight, or make you doubt your own feelings and perceptions.

 They know how to pull the strings, often making you feel like you're the one who is always to blame for their bad behavior.
-They are notorious for manipulating you with surgical precision, and no matter how many receipts you present, they will never take accountability for any of their behavior or the harm they caused.
+They are notorious for manipulating you with surgical precision, and no matter how many receipts you present, they will never take accountability for any of their behavior.

-This is worth noting because the narcissist will make you feel like you’re losing your mind and that perhaps it actually is you who's the problem - newsflash, it’s not you.
+This is worth noting because the narcissist will make you feel like you’re losing your mind and that perhaps it actually is you who is the problem - it’s not you.

 Remember this sage advice: "No todo lo que brilla es oro.”
 Just because someone comes across as charming doesn't always mean they have good intentions.
 Their charm is just another emotional manipulation tool in their narcissist toolbox.
 It’s disarming and very effective.